-Strokes associated with surgery can be devastatingFebruary 11th, 2013 in Cardiology /
+Strokes associated with surgery can be devastatingFebruary 11, 2013 in Medicine & Health / Cardiology

 Strokes that occur during or shortly after surgery can be devastating, resulting in longer hospital stays and increased risks of death or long-term disability.